morabdiego/pyBCRA/README.md

     - `offset`: Pagination offset
     - `limit`: Maximum number of records
     - `debug`: Return URL instead of data
+    - `return_json`: Return data as JSON instead of DataFrame

 ## 🛠️ Data Response Format

-All methods return pandas DataFrames with clean, ready-to-use data.
+All methods return pandas DataFrames by default, but can return JSON if `return_json=True` is specified.
 For more information about the structure of the API's data, refer to the BCRA's documentation or test the methods directly.

 ## 🗺️ Roadmap